cs207team3/cs207-FinalProject/README.md

 Provide a few examples on using your software in some common situations.
 You may want to show how the code works with a small set of reactions.

-Note: The order the user inputs reaction concentrations will be matched to the reactants pulled from the '"<phase>"' tag in the .xml file.
+Note: The order the user inputs reaction concentrations will be matched to the reactants pulled from the "phase" tag in the .xml file.